byu-cpe/ecen526_website/_assignments/group_paper_review.md

 - IPSN ([2020](https://ipsn.acm.org/2020/program.html){:target="_blank"}, [2019](https://ipsn.acm.org/2019/program.html){:target="_blank"}, and [2018](https://ipsn.acm.org/2018/program.html){:target="_blank"})
 - WiSec ([2020](https://wisec2020.ins.jku.at/accepted-papers/){:target="_blank"}, [2019](https://wisec19.fiu.edu/full-program){:target="_blank"}, and [2018](https://wisec18.conf.kth.se/sites/program.html){:target="_blank"})

 Make sure the paper you select is related to wireless networking.
 I expect you to meet as a group to review the paper.
-There will be two parts to this assignment: a written paper review and a group presentation.
+There will be two major parts to this assignment: a written paper review and a group presentation.
+There are a few minor milestones along the way to make sure everyone is participating equally.
 For everything that gets turned into me, only one person in your group needs to submit it.

+## Paper Selection
+Every person in the group must suggest **two papers**.
+As a group, you will discuss the papers and decide which paper you would like to review.
+You must submit all the papers suggested and your decision on Learning Suite (any format is fine).

 ## Group Meetings
-To help facilitate good group discussions and fairness, I require you to meet as a group *at least once* to discuss the paper.
-To show that you met, record the Zoom meeting and send me the link or file.
+To help facilitate good group discussions and fairness, I require you to meet as a group **at least once** to discuss the paper.
+However, I encourage you to meet more than that!
+To show that you met, record the Zoom meeting, and submit the link to Learning Suite.

 ## Written Paper Review
 The written report needs to have the following parts: